foxor/LanguageTrials/README.md

 Each randomly generated file will have 5000 random numbers between 1 and 100000, each on a seperate line, and nothing else.

+Each client process will calculate the statistics of only one file, using the simple two step approach, and the controller will combine the populations.

 Judgement
 =========